kumariprity123/codepractice/README.md

 steps to clone and open a project into vs code:

 1. open cmd or git bash
-2. To clone a repo from github git clone <http url of the repo>
+2. To clone a repo from github: git clone <http url of the repo>

 3. go inside the repo directory